-For the Poisson, Mixed Poisson, Binomial, Negative Binomial, Geometric distribution and mixtures thereof (as well as compound distributions):
+For the Poisson, Mixed Poisson, Binomial, Negative Binomial, Geometric distribution and mixtures thereof:

-- 1. Describe how changes in parameters affect the distribution. - 2.
-Calculate moments. - 3.
-Identify the applications for which each distribution is used and give reasons why. - 4.
-Apply the distribution to an application given the parameters.
+- 1. Describe how changes in parameters affect the distribution, - 2.
+Calculate moments, - 3.
+Identify the applications for which each distribution is used and reasons why, - 4.
+Apply the distribution to an application given the parameters, - 5.
+Apply the zero-truncated or zero-modified distribution to an application given the parameters.